Yes, abortion during all stages of pregnancy is legal in Canada, as per the Canada Health Act.

 Canada is among the few countries that allow abortion with no legal restrictions or conditions.
 The decision to undergo abortion or not is left to the pregnant woman concerned and her doctor.

 It was back in 1892 when the Canadian Parliament first passed a law making abortion illegal and banned all use and trade of contraceptives.

 Meanwhile, Dr Morgentaler kept facing legal battles with the government on the issue.
-By 1983, a Gallup poll showed 72% women were in favor of abortion and confirmed public opinion was changing heavily in favor of the right to abort.
+By 1983, a Gallup poll showed 72% of women were in favor of abortion and confirmed public opinion was changing massively in support of the right to abort.

 In 1988, the Supreme Court, in its judgement on the R vs Morgentaler case, struck down the 1969 law that made abortion a criminal act.
 This paved the way for Canada to introduce the right to abort without any legal restrictions or conditions, leaving the final call to the pregnant woman and her doctor.